Immunotherapy for skin cancer provides treatment options for patients with advanced cases.

 Early-stage skin cancers that remain localized are often successfully treated through a variety of surgical techniques as well as radiation therapy, photodynamic therapy, and topical chemotherapy.
 For advanced cases beyond surgery, there are several chemotherapies and immunotherapies available for patients.

 Immunotherapy is class of treatments that take advantage of a person’s own immune system to help kill cancer cells.
 In addition to seven immunotherapies that have been approved by the FDA for melanoma, there are five FDA-approved immunotherapy options for non-melanoma skin cancer.

-- Avelumab (Bavencio®): a checkpoint inhibitor that targets the PD-1/PD-L1 pathway; approved for subsets of patients with advanced Merkel cell carcinoma (MCC)
+- Avelumab (Bavencio®): a checkpoint inhibitor that targets the PD-1/PD-L1 pathway; approved for subsets of patients with advanced melanoma and Merkel cell carcinoma (MCC)

 - Cemiplimab (Libtayo®): a checkpoint inhibitor that targets the PD-1/PD-L1 pathway; approved for subsets of patients with advanced cutaneous squamous cell carcinoma (CSCC) and advanced basal cell carcinoma